 Secondly, there was the issue of getting the doctor to release the verification of incapacity due to HIPAA privacy rights.

 Lastly, the definition of “incapacity” was not a concrete thing and was often a point of debate.
-For these reasons, a Durable Power of Attorney is the legally allowed variant in Florida.
+For these reasons, a Durable POA is the legally allowed variant in Florida.

 Who should have a Durable Power of Attorney?